light-and-ray/sd-webui-replacer/docs/video.md

 Hires fix doesn't work here, and as I think, it basically can't, because it will decrease the consistency.
 But you can use the "upscaler for img2img" option - these upscalers work and consistent enough.

 To increase consistency between fragments, you can use ControlNet, especially `SparseCtrl`, or try to use `Fragment length` = 0 (or just very big) and set up `Context batch size`, `Stride`, `Overlap`.
-I recomment make `Fragment length` few times more then `Context batch size`
+I recommend make `Fragment length` few times more then `Context batch size`

 `Context batch size` is set up for 12GB VRAM with one additional ControlNet unit.
-If you get OutOfMemort error, decrease it
+If you get OutOfMemory error, decrease it

 If you know any other good advice, please send them into github issues, I can place them here

 ### AnimateDiff options
 1. **Number of frames** (*Fragment length, frames* inside Replacer) — Choose whatever number you like.

     If you enter something smaller than your `Context batch size` other than 0: you will get the first `Number of frames` frames as your output fragment from your whole generation.
 1. **FPS** (*Internal AD FPS* inside Replacer)— Frames per second, which is how many frames (images) are shown every second.
 If 16 frames are generated at 8 frames per second, your fragment’s duration is 2 seconds.

 1. **Context batch size** — How many frames will be passed into the motion module at once.
 The SD1.5 motion modules are trained with 16 frames, so it’ll give the best results when the number of frames is set to `16`.
 SDXL HotShotXL motion modules are trained with 8 frames instead.
 Choose [1, 24] for V1 / HotShotXL motion modules and [1, 32] for V2 / AnimateDiffXL motion modules.